WebAssembly/component-model/design/mvp/CanonicalABI.md

     task.exit(thread)
     return
 ```
-The `Thread.{wait,yield}_until` methods called by the event loop are the same
+The `Thread.yield_until` and `WaitableSet.wait_for_event_and` methods called by
-methods called by the `yield` and `waitable-set.wait` built-ins.
-Thus, the
+the event loop are the same methods called by the `thread.yield` and
-main difference between stackful and stackless async is whether these
+`waitable-set.wait` built-ins.
+Thus, the main difference between stackful and
-suspending operations are performed from an empty or non-empty core wasm
+stackless async is whether these suspending operations are performed from an
-callstack (with the former allowing additional engine optimization).
+empty or non-empty core wasm callstack (with the former allowing additional
+engine optimization).

 If a `Task` is not allowed to block (because it was created for a non-`async`-
 typed function call and has not yet returned a value), `YIELD` is always a